-Aldborough Primary School is a non-denominational state funded primary school of a new type called a Free School.
+Aldborough Primary School is a non-denominational state funded primary school called a Free School.
 It is operated by the Loxford Trust which has a successful track record of running schools in Redbridge.

 The Governors of Aldborough Primary School propose to admit a maximum of 60 children based on the school’s standard admissions number to the Reception class in accordance with the Admissions Criteria.
 Aldborough Primary School was one of the first Free Schools to open in 2011.
 Applications are welcomed from all parents in the local area.